 What is the root flag?

-So, SSH is up and running, and we have username and password… Maybe we can combine these?
-Lets try to use the auxiliary/scanner/ssh/ssh_login module to establish SSH connection to the server, and using the credentials from before we manage to get a connection open, and after entering the session it looks like nothing is working, but we once again don’t have a full terminal access, so but listing the contents will print out the directory structure for us to navigate with, and soon enough we will be able to find the root.txt with the flag we’ve been after.
+module to establish SSH connection to the server, and using the credentials from before we manage to get a connection open, and after entering the session it looks like nothing is working, but we once again don’t have a full terminal access, so but listing the contents will print out the directory structure for us to navigate with, and soon enough we will be able to find the root.txt

 And that’s Day 9 done.
 The difficulty in these tasks is definitely starting to ramp up, and how Docker networks are handled is a rather complex subject anyway so the YouTube walkthrough may come in handy.
 But the most important thing is to manage to get through it, and at least I learn the best by doing even if I happen to need some handholding.
 A nice room overall, tomorrow we’ll tackle web app memory hacking!